OrzMiku/reflection-docs/src/disclaimer.md

 All mods, resource packs, and shaders within the Reflection modpack have been generously provided by their respective creators and developers.
 The Reflection modpack strictly adheres to the original licensing agreements for all included content.
 The modpack does not claim ownership of any mod or resource included and is not responsible for their performance or any issues that may arise.

-If you have any questions about the contents of the modpack, please contact the author at `miku@ecy,pink`.
+If you have any questions about the contents of the modpack, please contact the author at `miku@ecy.pink`.

 | Resource              | Author                         | License          | Link                                                            |
 | --------------------- | ------------------------------ | ---------------- | --------------------------------------------------------------- |